 SplitSuit.com was created my senior year of college as a place to blog and offer coaching.
 I was actually doing so much coaching that I decided against playing full-time after graduation and instead chose to play part-time and coach part-time.
-After Black Friday, with thousands locked up on Full Tilt, I decided to coach on a more full-time basis along and also spent time diversifying my skills learning graphic design, video editing, and others to round out my ‘jack of all trades’ skillset.
+After Black Friday, with thousands locked up on Full Tilt, I decided to coach on a more full-time basis and also spent time diversifying my skills learning graphic design, video editing, and others to round out my ‘jack of all trades’ skillset.

 * A lot of people ask me “where does the name ‘splitsuit’ come from?”
 I needed to create an alias when I joined the 2p2 forum forever ago.
 At the time, I was playing PLO8 and a split suit hand is one that has 2 different flush possibilities.
 Since split suit hands are so powerful, it seemed like a cool alias to acquire.
 So yeah, I’m one of the few nerds that not only chose their own nickname, but somehow managed to have it stick lol.

-Over the last couple years I’ve been working hard to transform my skillset into something really valuable.
+Over the years I’ve been working hard to transform my skillset into something really valuable.
 Poker is a game that requires strong logic, creativity, and a ton of self-drive…and luckily those skills have converted into business as well.
 This has allowed me to co-found Red Chip Poker – a fast-growing poker training site focused on helping live $1/$2 and $2/$5 players.
-To write a couple books.
+To write a couple of books.
 To begin offering webinars.
 And to release more poker content than pretty much anyone else out there – complete with articles, YouTube videos, and a growing podcast.